 June 20, 2019 3 min read

-Before you begin creating any of these looks, we always recommend using a heat protective spray like our Watch Me Werk Thermal Heat Protectant on dry strands.
+Before we tell you how to get beach waves in your hair, we always recommend using a heat protective spray like our Watch Me Werk Thermal Heat Protectant on dry strands.
 This product helps negate any potential damage from heating tools and enhances the final sheen and scent!

-In terms of tools, you can create beach waves with our Classic Curling Wand (we'd recommend 25 or 32 mm barrel) or even with a flat iron (more on that below) like our Fashionista or Megastar Hair Straightener.
+In terms of tools, you can get beach waves in your hair with our Classic Curling Wand (we'd recommend 25 or 32 mm barrel) or even with a flat iron (more on that below) like our Fashionista or Megastar Hair Straightener.

 If you watched the Netflix soapy hit You, picture the subtle but oh so fresh waves of one of the main characters, Beck, played by Elizabeth Lail.
 Beauty vlogger Milabu demonstrates in her first look how to create the barely there wave with the use of a straightener.
 To achieve what she refers to as the "barely there bend," keep the straightener at a 45-degree angle and only do one twist while the hair is clamped in the iron.
 Note: this style is an easy option, particularly for short-haired gals.